serverpod/serverpod_docs/docs/06-concepts/11-authentication/02-basics.md

 - **Sign out device**

-    Use the `signOutDevice` method to log the user out of the current device only, leaving other devices active.
+    Use the `signOutDevice` method to log the user out of the current device only, closing streaming connections for this device while keeping other devices active.

     ```dart
     await endpoints.status.signOutDevice(session);